 What is Medicare?

-Medicare is a U.S. insurance benefit that the U.S. government provides to retirees 65 years or over.
-The insurance plan is also available to Americans who become disabled either temporarily or permanently.
+But is surpassing 65 years of age the only requirement for opting for medicare?
+Well, that’s not true, and you can click URL to gain knowledge of what medicare is the basic requirements, and the coverages you qualify for.
+But is surpassing 65 years of age the only requirement for opting for medicare?
 The cost of basic coverage is statutory and changes each year.
 For 2021, Part B costs per participant will be $148.50 with Part A provided for free for most beneficiaries. (more on Part Descriptions below).

 Enrollment for Part A and Part B is handled through the Social Security Administration (SSA).
 For other levels of insurance related to this government program, enrollment is handled through a wide range of private insurance carriers.